Is it safe to travel to Sicily? Your holiday rights as Mount Etna erupts

 Italy’s National Institute of Geophysics and Volcanology said the eruption began around 3.50am local time (2.50am BST), following volcanic tremors which started around midnight local time.

-The institute said eruption activity has continued since then with “increasing intensity” and is “almost continuous”.
+The institute said eruption activity continued with “increasing intensity” but has now stopped.

-“From a seismic point of view, the values of the tremor amplitude are currently high with a tendency to increase further,” the institute said.

 A pyroclastic flow, which is an avalanche of hot rock, ash, and gas, was witnessed on Mount Etna surveillance cameras at around 11:30am local time, the institute added; however, the hot material does not appear to have crossed the edge of the Valle del Leone.